-Earlier this evening, I overheard the women talk; my mother, aunts, some helpers and my little sister.
-From my room window, I heard their discussion on the funeral and all they did to make it a success.
-Usually, I don’t eavesdrop on women chats, but I couldn’t help but listen to this particular discussion.
-I admire their ability to make things light even with their busy schedules.
-They did all the cooking, cleaned the house and compound, washed everything, and served the visitors who came for the funeral.
-What got my attention was their discussion on how they successfully implemented their plan.
+Earlier this evening, I overheard the women talking—my mother, aunts, some helpers, and my little sister.
+From my room window, I listened to their discussion about the funeral and everything they did to make it successful.
+Usually, I don’t eavesdrop on women’s conversations, but I couldn’t help but listen to this one.
+I admire their ability to keep things light despite their busy schedules.
+They prepared all the food, cleaned the house and yard, washed everything, and served the visitors who came for the funeral.
+What caught my attention was their talk about how they successfully carried out their plan.
 I admire and appreciate these women and their ingenuity.
-I wonder what they could do if they were in political posts.
-I think they will make good leaders and that African lawmakers should encourage female politicians to take up more political positions.
+I wonder what they could achieve if they held political positions.
+I believe they would make good leaders, and I think African lawmakers should encourage women to take on more political roles.
+I sit in my room, trying to shake off the stress from the past week.
+My mind is filled with different thoughts.
+It’s heartwarming to see people working to help others.
+I am grateful for all your prayers and wishes.
+The family remains the most positive energy ever!

-I am re-reading a drama, Robin Hood I found in my father’s box.
-I think my mind needs some education—Goodnight everyone. 😗
+I’m re-reading Robin Hood tonight, which I found in my father’s book box.
+I think my mind needs some education—Goodnight, everyone.

 […] but Covid-19 is a reality and it’s spreading.
 Like I always say the African problem is one of leadership.
 This is typical to Nigeria, where most think like their leaders.
 If the head is bad, there’s […]